BAPS Shri Swaminarayan Mandir Edison

-The BAPS Swaminarayan Mandir in Edison, New Jersey is a Hindu temple built by the BAPS Swaminarayan Sanstha, a Hindu denomination within the Swaminarayan Sampradaya.
+The BAPS Shri Swaminarayan Mandir in Edison, New Jersey is a Hindu temple built by the BAPS Swaminarayan Sanstha, a Hindu denomination within the Swaminarayan Sampradaya.
 The first BAPS mandir built in Edison was consecrated by Pramukh Swami Maharaj in August 1996.
 In 2019, a new mandir was built on the same property and a re-inauguration ceremony was conducted by senior monastic disciples.

 The central shrine of the mandir houses the sacred images of Bhagwan Swaminarayan and Gunatitanand Swami, also known as Akshar-Purshottam Maharaj.

 Deities

 The central deities in the mandir are Bhagwan Swaminarayan and Gunatitanand Swami, together known as Akshar-Purshottam Maharaj.
 The sacred images of Ghanshyam Maharaj, Nilkanth Varni, Shri Radha-Krishna, Shri Sita-Ram, Shri Shiva-Parvati, Hanuman, Ganesha, Bhagatji Maharaj, Shastriji Maharaj, Yogiji Maharaj, Pramukh Swami Maharaj, and Mahant Swami Maharaj have also been consecrated within the mandir.

 Daily rituals

 Aarti and thal are performed daily to the deities.
 Aarti is a ritual that is performed by Hindus to express their love and devotion to God by circulating a lighted wick before the sacred images.
 Thal is the ritual in which food is offered to the sacred images while singing devotional songs.